Skip to content

 Nemesis currently has the following agents:

-Agent Name Type Runs Automatically Purpose
+Agent Name Runs Automatically Purpose

-validate LLM-based true Validates security findings by triaging them as true positives, false positives, or needing review
+Finding Validator true Validates security findings by triaging them as true positives, false positives, or needing review

-credential_analyzer LLM-based false Extracts credentials and passwords from text content using LLM analysis
+Credential Analyzer false Extracts credentials and passwords from text content using LLM analysis

-dotnet_analyzer LLM-based false Adapted .NET vulnerability analyzer from @Dreadnode.
+.NET Assembly Analyzer false Adapted .NET vulnerability analyzer from @Dreadnode.

-summarizer LLM-based false Creates concise summaries of text content using LLM analysis
+Text Summarizer false Creates concise summaries of text content using LLM analysis

 Setup